California Alien Land Law of 1913: History and context

+California Alien Land Law of 1913

+At the start of 1913, the California legislature considered approximately 40 anti-Japanese measures, many of which related to land ownership.

+The Woodrow Wilson administration discouraged the legislation and sought to persuade Democratic lawmakers to vote against it.

+The measure passed the Senate by 35–2 on May 2, 1913 while the measure passed the Assembly on May 3, 1913 by 72–3.
+Governor Hiram Johnson signed the bill into law on May 17, 1913.

+At the time of the legislation's passage, there were at most 50,000 Japanese individuals in California (out of a total California population of 2.5 million).
+The Japanese population owned 12,726 acres (out of 27 million acres of improved or unimproved land in California).

 California Alien Land Law of 1920

 The California Alien Land Law of 1920 continued the 1913 law while filling many of its loopholes.
 Among the loopholes filled were that the leasing of land for a period of three years or less was no longer allowed; owning of stock in companies that acquired agricultural land was forbidden; and guardians or agents of ineligible aliens were required to submit an annual report on their activities.
 The 1920 Alien Land Law was passed in reaction to the intensification of anti-Japanese sentiment, and to the fact that the 1913 Alien Land Law was doing little to stem Japanese immigration to California.
 The law was approved by the voters after being proposed by the California State Legislature.
 It passed with a vote of 668,438 to 222,086.
 The 1920 law was amended in 1923 to further fill wording-related loopholes.

 There is not complete agreement about the effects of the 1920 law.
-It is thought by some to have had a significant negative impact on Japanese involvement in agriculture.
+It is thought by some historians to have had a significant negative impact on Japanese involvement in agriculture.
 For example, the amount of agricultural land controlled by Japanese decreased by approximately 40 percent between 1920 and 1930, and total acres farmed by Japanese persons declined by 47 percent.
 During the 1920s, there was a general decline in the agricultural economy in California and elsewhere in the United States, which would have partially contributed to the sudden downturn in Japanese farming.
-Many Japanese were also able to evade the law, often by claiming to be farm “managers.”
+Many Japanese were also able to evade the law, often by claiming to be farm "managers."
 There were at least sixteen prosecutions of Japanese for violations of the Alien Land Law from 1920 to 1940, but there were likely many more.
 Although the Alien Land Laws made farming more difficult for them, the Japanese still managed to maintain a fairly high level of economic success in the agricultural industry.
 In 1915, Japanese Foreign Minister Komei Kato likely spoke for many Japanese when he expressed the sentiment that Japanese immigrants were dismayed by being singled out in such a fashion by the Alien Land Law legislation.